DPhil in Music

 A successful transfer of status from PRS to DPhil status will require either (A) or (B):

-A. For those intending to offer compositions as part of the final submission:
+A. Candidates, who offer compositions as part of the final submission, will submit:

 B. For all other candidates:

-- a literature review essay of c.5,000 words that provides a discursive review of the historical and/or theoretical literature relevant to the thesis topic and its field;
+- a literature review essay that provides a discursive review of the historical and/or theoretical literature relevant to the thesis topic and its field;

-- an essay of c.5,000 words on a focused topic relevant to the proposed thesis, and intended to constitute a part of it;
+- an essay on a focused topic relevant to the proposed thesis, and intended to constitute a part of it;

-- a stand-alone 500-word overview of the topic of the thesis; and
+- a stand-alone overview of the topic of the thesis; and

 - a provisional timetable for completion of the thesis.